nemesisdb/nemesisdb/docs/docs/tutorials/first-steps/setandget.md

 }
 ```

-This stores a key, "friends", which is an array.
+This stores a key, `friends`, which is an array.

 ## Multiple